 This is a mandatory stop when in Athens.

-Owners Bob Satmary and Ryan Stolz enjoy what they do and clearly put service and fun first for the business.
+Owner Bob Satmary enjoys what they do and clearly put service and fun first for the business.
 They are always chatting it up with their friends/customers.
 And they like to mix things up as well.
-In the winter – expect some tasty soups to keep warm and all year long expect special hot dog combos to keep things hopping (last one I experienced was a Mango BBQ sauce dog with bacon – yum!).
+In the winter – expect some tasty soups to keep warm and all year-long expect special hot dog combos to keep things hopping (last one I experienced was a Mango BBQ sauce dog with bacon – yum!).

-If you happen to be in town in early August – you may want ask about the Hot Dog Derby and Hot Dog Eating Contest – two local events that are not to be missed.
+The greatest (but no longer held) event in Athens in my opinion was the Hot Dog Derby and Hot Dog Eating Contest – two local events that are not to be missed.